7 Travel emission factors

 Emission factors from fuel are multiplied by real-world consumption rates for vehicles with different engine sizes.
 The uncertainties embodied in these figures carry through to the emission factors.
 For petrol vehicles, we multiplied the real-world consumption by ‘regular petrol’ emission factors from the fuel emission source category.
 This may overestimate emissions for some and underestimate emissions for others.

-According to Te Manatū Waka Ministry of Transport’s The New Zealand 2024 Vehicle Fleet: Data Spreadsheet, the most common size of light passenger vehicle is between 2000 cc and 3000 cc.
+According to Te Manatū Waka Ministry of Transport’s The New Zealand 2024 Vehicle Fleet: Data Spreadsheet3, the most common size of light passenger vehicle is between 2000 cc and 3000 cc.
 Therefore, the default emission factors (for vehicles of unknown engine size) are the same as for a <3000 cc vehicle.

 The Vehicle Fleet Emissions Model contains uncertainties about the fuel consumption figures provided.
 Emission factors represent the average fuel consumption of vehicles operating in the real world under different driving conditions, across all vehicle types in that classification.